-If you’re reading this, you’re new to modeling with DarkestGoth.
-You may also be new to modeling in the alternative or Gothic space, or just now dipping your toe into modeling of any form.
+If you’re reading this, you’re probably new to submitting to DarkestGoth.
+You may be a professional model for other alternative magazines, or you may be new to modeling in the alternative or Gothic space, or even just now dipping your toe into modeling of any form.

 Regardless of which of these you are, we want to provide an overview to simplify things as we work together.
-(If you do not yet have an active model account with us, just email us via our contact page and we’ll get you set up.)
+(If you do not yet have an active model account with us, you can create one yourself at our registration page or, if you have trouble, just email us via our contact page and we’ll get you set up.)

 What is Gothic and Alternative Modeling?